aprianimmanuel/rangkaiedu-backend-app/docs/database-design.md

 ## Overview
 This document outlines the comprehensive database schema design for the Rangkai Edu application.
 It includes entity relationship models, detailed table schemas, indexing strategies, performance considerations, and extensibility planning.
 The design uses PostgreSQL as the database technology and follows best practices for educational platforms with user authentication, school management, and role-based access.

-The schema supports core entities: users (with roles: admin, teacher, student, parent), schools, classes, subjects, authentication (auth_tokens, otp_verifications, oauth_providers), and junction tables for many-to-many relationships (e.g., students to classes via enrollment, teachers to classes/subjects).
+The schema supports core entities: users (with roles: admin, teacher, student, parent), schools, classes, subjects, authentication (auth_tokens, otps, oauth_providers), and junction tables for many-to-many relationships (e.g., students to classes via enrollment, teachers to classes/subjects).

 This document has been updated to complete Phase 1 of T1.2 Database Implementation, including entity modeling, table definitions, and indexing plans.